 David's Bridal identifies several of its wedding dresses as reception dresses.
 The store and its dresses stand out because of the option for alterations and the fact that it offers affordable gowns by high-end designers, such as Vera Wang.
 Gowns cost around $1,000 and are floor-length.
 Despite being floor-length gowns, they are fairly simple, with little or no beading.
 They are not overly structured.

-- Vera Wang's Short Lace Wedding Dress has a high hemline that might not be suitable to wear during a ceremony.
-It's inspired by Jackie Onasis' look and falls well above the knees.
-It costs around $600.
+- Vera Wang's Draped Tulle Mini Dress has a high hemline that might not be suitable to wear during a ceremony.
+It costs around $450.

 Your Wedding Reception Dress